Open Access (OA) is a publishing model that provides free online access to research publications.

 There are two ways of achieving open access:

 Publishing open access can benefit you as a researcher.
 For instance, studies indicate that open access publications are downloaded, read and cited more often than other articles (McKiernan et al., 2016).
-Importantly, the director of the Research Council of Norway, John-Arne Røttingen, has stated that a possible future development is that only research publications that are available open access will be considered in evaluations and funding applications (UiO Realfagsbiblioteket, 2017, video in Norwegian).
+Importantly, the former director of the Research Council of Norway, John-Arne Røttingen, has stated that a possible future development is that only research publications that are available open access will be considered in evaluations and funding applications (UiO Realfagsbiblioteket, 2017, video in Norwegian).

 Choosing open access also benefits users, research institutions and society as a whole: